Anil Kumble as India coach: BCCI’s two-facedness out in the public?

 2. “It is preferred that the candidate should be qualified through a certification/assessment program conducted by any of the Full Member countries and currently possess such a valid certification”

 57 applications were received.
 Few of the most qualified coaches from around the world applied for the job.
 They met all the requirements.
 Who do we have at the end?
 A legendary cricketer with impeccable career record but with no prior experience whatsoever as a coach for an international team and without any kind of training required to become a coach.
-Have you ever been asked to appear in an interview for a job Anurag_2644989fwhose first two major criteria you do not meet?
+Have you ever been asked to appear in an interview for a job whose first two major criteria you do not meet?
 Yes, there can be exceptions in cases of extra ordinary applicants.
 But doesn’t the job to coach the Indian Cricket Team hold an equal importance?
 Among many responsibilities of a coach, one is to maintain the order in the team so that no one breaks the rules.
 Then why should one be allowed to jump the red light when he is going to appear for the job of a traffic inspector?
 Before making his debut for India, even Sachin Tendulkar had to sweat in domestic tournaments.
 A great player can not necessarily become a great coach.
 Have we forgotten the Greg Chappel saga (No!
 I am not comparing Kumble to him at all)?
 Why did the board go through the troubles of preparing the list of requirement and posting an advertisement at all when they had to stick with someone who didn’t even qualify to apply?
 Was that all just an attempt at resurrecting the tarnished image of the board that dealt with a series of accusations for being not at all transparent with its functioning.

 Let’s not be that harsh on the man though.
 He deserved the position as much as others.
 But then how much time he has in his hands?
 An year?
 For a person who would be starting from basics with no prior experience, how do you expect him to deliver in just 12 months?
 If he does, that would be his brilliance around the red cherry.

 But from everything that happened in the past, BCCI doesn’t appear to have learned much.
 Hypocrisy at the administration level is still eminent.
 Commerce remains the supreme interest.
 Board has just announced another mini-IPL around September.
-And above all, Lodha Committee’s reports and recommendations lie amid dusts of ignorance in archives.images
+And above all, Lodha Committee’s reports and recommendations lie amid dusts of ignorance in archives.

 For cricket to remain the premiere source of entertainment it has to maintain its primitive class and the richest cricket board in the world is more concerned about the popularity of IPL.
 There have been few exceptions like identifying new test venues and helping the game reach small cities.